ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

       :width: 800
       :alt: Antenna toolkit in AEDT

 #.
-The toolkit UI is connected directly to the AEDT session:
+The Antenna Wizard is connected directly to the AEDT session:

     .. image:: ./_static/design_connected.png
       :width: 800